bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - Control + 2 - This compendium search will allow you to quickly add or reference compendium content
 - Double click on window title bar - This will cause the title window to collapse

-# Reviewed Modules
+# Other Modules

-## Modules Pending their First Review
+## Modules Pending my First Review
 - None at the moment!

-## Modules Scheduled for Re-Review at a Later Date
+## Modules Scheduled for a Re-Review at a Later Date
 - [Chat Images](https://github.com/bmarian/chat-images) - Copy and Paste, Drag and Drop images into chat. - Retired 2020 Sep 06 - See issue linked below
   - This Module inserts images as base64 encoded data which can grow the chat log to the point it can start to impact gameplay (https://github.com/bmarian/chat-images/issues/7).
 This could cause large base64 encoded images to be inserted (e.g. 24mb) every time a chat message is posted.
 Whereas normal images will be resized, compressed, and cached by the browser. - Flagged by an Anonymous user on The Forge Discord
 - [Compendium Browser](https://foundryvtt.com/packages/compendium-browser/) - Easily browse and filter spells as well as NPCs loaded from the compendium. - Review 2020 Sep 06 - Seems incredibly useful but there is currently an issue with Shared compendiums that can crash a game (https://github.com/syl3r86/compendium-browser/issues/13).
 Will revisit once it's had time to stew some more.